Is hosting the Games enough to make a nation more athletic?

 Paris 2024

 Behind this ambition lies the hope of increasing participation in sports, particularly among young people and underrepresented groups.
-This argument is often used to justify the organization of major sporting events.
-When London hosted the Olympic and Paralympic Games in 2012, the government wanted to "inspire a generation."
+This argument is often used to justify hosting major sporting events.
+When London hosted the Olympic and Paralympic Games in 2012, the government hoped to “inspire a generation.”

-But is it that simple?
-Does hosting the Games automatically lead to an increase in participation in sports within the host nation?
-In recent years, several studies have shown that the goal set by the British government has not been achieved.
+But is it really that simple?
+Does hosting the Games automatically lead to an increase in sports participation within the host nation?
+In recent years, several studies have shown that the British government’s target was not met.

 Sports participation has not increased significantly or sustainably in the country since 2012.

 How can this observation be explained?
-To answer this question, we looked at the effect of the fiscal austerity policy implemented by the British government in the late 2000s.
-To what extent did this policy influence the legacy of the London 2012 Games in terms of sports participation, particularly with regard to its impact on English amateur sports clubs?
+To answer this question, we examined the impact of the austerity measures implemented by the British government in the late 2000s.
+To what extent did these measures influence the legacy of the 2012 London Olympics in terms of sports participation, particularly with regard to their impact on English amateur sports clubs?

 The impact of austerity measures on sports participation in the United Kingdom has recently been the subject of several academic and journalistic studies.
-Researchers have shown that the growing structural inequalities generated by these measures have had a negative effect on participation in sport, affecting people living in poverty more severely; the phenomenon is exacerbated by factors such as gender, disability, age, and ethnicity.
+Researchers have shown that the growing structural inequalities generated by these measures have had a negative effect on sports participation, affecting people living in poverty more severely; this phenomenon is exacerbated by factors such as gender, disability, age, and ethnicity.

-For example, young people from low-income families (less than £16,000 per year, or €18,600) are half as likely to be members of a club, compete, or be coaches.
+For example, young people from low-income families (less than £16,000 per year, or €18,600) are half as likely to be members of a club, participate in competitions, or serve as coaches.
 Their chances of volunteering are 25% lower.

-Another study revealed that programs dedicated to increasing participation in sports were being weakened, while those aimed at broadening participation among various underrepresented groups (such as women, young people, and people with disabilities) were on the verge of disappearing.
+Another study found that programs aimed at increasing participation in sports were under threat, while those designed to expand participation among various underrepresented groups (such as women, young people, and people with disabilities) were on the verge of being eliminated.

-A recent study notes a shift in sports provision from the public and voluntary sectors to the private and commercial sectors.
+A recent study notes a shift in sports services from the public and nonprofit sectors to the private and commercial sectors.

-Drawing on this research, our study seeks to understand the mechanisms by which austerity policies have impacted amateur sports clubs, thereby affecting the achievement of the goals of increasing sports participation expected from the organization of the London 2012 Games.
+Drawing on this research, our study seeks to understand the mechanisms through which austerity policies have impacted amateur sports clubs, thereby affecting the achievement of the goals for increasing sports participation that were expected from the organization of the London 2012 Games.
 To this end, a series of interviews was conducted with leaders of amateur sports clubs in central England.
-We also studied the evolution of the main sports policies and strategies implemented by successive governments in the United Kingdom.
+We also examined the evolution of the main sports policies and strategies implemented by successive governments in the United Kingdom.

 A changing socioeconomic environment

-The following year, the election of a coalition formed by the Conservatives and Social Democrats marked a turning point not only ideologically in terms of the role of the state, but also politically, with a series of budgetary austerity measures and cuts in public investment.
+The following year, the election of a coalition government formed by the Conservatives and the Social Democrats marked a turning point—not only in terms of ideology regarding the role of the state, but also politically—with a series of fiscal austerity measures and cuts to public investment.

-Local government budgets have been slashed, leading to a reduction in the range of sports activities offered or supported by public services.
-The Local Government Association estimates that local governments spent £1 billion (€1.1 billion) on sport in 2014, compared with £1.4 billion (€1.6 billion) in 2009-2010.
-Another study reports that the number of sports facilities (swimming pools, athletics tracks, tennis courts, etc.) fell from 80,942 in 2012 to 78,270 in 2016, a phenomenon associated with job losses and a reduction in opening hours or the range of sports on offer.
-These budget cuts have had repercussions for amateur sports clubs, as one of the leaders interviewed points out:
+Local government budgets have been slashed, leading to a reduction in the sports facilities provided or supported by public services.
+The Local Government Association estimates that local governments spent £1 billion (€1.1 million) on sports in 2014, compared to £1.4 billion (€1.6 million) in 2009–2010.
+Another study reports that the number of sports facilities (swimming pools, track and field tracks, tennis courts, etc.) fell from 80,942 in 2012 to 78,270 in 2016, a trend linked to job losses and reduced operating hours or a decrease in the range of sports activities offered.
+These budget cuts have had repercussions for amateur sports clubs, as one of the interviewed leaders noted:

-"I know from experience that things are rather difficult for local authorities at the moment, and this complicates matters for us too, as we depend on them for access to the [municipal] swimming pool."
+“I know from experience that things are pretty tough for local authorities right now, and that makes things difficult for us too, since we depend on them for access to the [community] pool.”

-Several flagship programs were also canceled by the Conservative government, such as the "free swimming" program designed to encourage swimming among those under 16 and over 60.
+In addition, several flagship programs were canceled by the Conservative government, such as the “free swimming” program designed to encourage participation among those under 16 and over 60.

-Hugh Robertson, then Minister for Sport and the Olympics, suddenly described the program as "a luxury we can no longer afford."
-This change in policy also affected sports clubs, as the manager of a swimming club mentioned:
+Hugh Robertson, then Minister of Sport and the Olympics, suddenly described the program “as a luxury we can no longer afford.”
+This shift in policy also affected sports clubs, as the head of a swimming club noted:

-"It was great when the Labor government guaranteed free swimming, but when that was scrapped, there's no doubt it had a big impact on us."
+“It was great when the Labour government provided free swimming lessons, but when that was cut, there’s no doubt it had a major impact on us.”

-More broadly, our findings indicate profound contradictions between austerity policies and the goals of promoting sports participation promoted by the London 2012 Games.
+More broadly, our findings point to deep contradictions between austerity policies and the goals of promoting participation in sports championed by the London 2012 Games.

 “Austerity Olympics,” INSEAD, 2012.

-This contradiction at the heart of the legacy of London 2012 is highlighted by all of the sports leaders interviewed.
-The president of a swimming club points out:
+This contradiction, which lies at the heart of the legacy of the 2012 London Olympics, is highlighted by all the sports leaders interviewed.
+The president of a swimming club notes:

 “I’ve been involved in [local community sports] for over 20 years, and the situation is worse than it’s ever been.”

-"We're losing our swimming pool, and they're talking to us about Olympic legacy!
-Is that what Olympic legacy means?
+“We’re losing our pool, and yet they talk to us about the Olympic legacy!
+Is that what the Olympic legacy is all about?!
 Our situation is much worse than it was in 2012!
-So I don't think there has been any legacy..."
+So I don’t think there was any legacy…”

 At least two conclusions are clear.
-Even though the British government has announced the end of austerity measures, their consequences will not disappear overnight.
+Even though the British government has announced the end of austerity measures, their effects will not disappear overnight.

-British sports clubs need a stable economic and political environment that is conducive to their activities and that encourages not only increased participation in sports but also its expansion to segments of the population that have hitherto been sedentary.
+British sports clubs need a stable economic and political environment that is conducive to their activities and that promotes not only increased participation in sports but also its expansion to segments of the population that have been largely inactive until now.

-Finally, hosting major sporting events cannot contribute to the growth of sports participation without the support of clear and sustainable policies to support local sports movements.
-The Paris 2024 Games Organizing Committee has been warned!The Conversation
+Finally, hosting major sporting events cannot contribute to the growth of sports participation without clear and sustainable policies to support the local sports community.
+The Paris 2024 Organizing Committee has been warned!The Conversation

-Simon Gérard, Lecturer in Sport Management, Coventry University; Andrew Jones, Research Assistant, Coventry University; Ian Stuart Brittain, Research Fellow, Centre for Business in Society, Coventry University and Sylvain Ferez, Senior Lecturer, Sociology, University of Montpellier
+Simon Gérard, Lecturer in Sport Management, Coventry University; Andrew Jones, Research Assistant, Coventry University; Ian Stuart Brittain, Research Fellow, Centre for Business in Society, Coventry University and Sylvain Ferez, Associate Professor of Sociology, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.